demetreades/assingment2js-small-school/README.md

 _Still under construction_

-Firstly insert your `MySQL` credentials into `node ./database/init.js` and then run it: to create , use schema, create and populate tables.
+Firstly insert your `MySQL` credentials into `/database/init.js` and then run it: `node ./database/init.js` to create , use schema, create and populate tables.

 Connection hangs so you need manually to abort via `CTRL+C` after completion unfortunately.